lukeaus/plain-tree/readme.md

 #### `findAllBreathFirst(fn)`

-Traverse nodes in the tree breath first.
+Traverse nodes in the tree breadth-first.
 Returns an array containing all matching Nodes.

 Return: Array<Node>